StephanFWard/Spring-Boot-SSO-KeyCloke/README.md

 Once the build is successful, you can run the Spring Boot application:

 Note:
 Powershell Admin scripts to path in Maven like so to make it easier.
+To set env variables.

 $MavenHome = "$env:USERPROFILE\apache-maven-$MavenVersion"
 [System.Environment]::SetEnvironmentVariable("M2_HOME", $MavenHome, [System.EnvironmentVariableTarget]::Machine)